diego-conti/ratatoskr/README.md

 - numeric types such as `int`
 - `bool`
 - `string`
 - `vector`'s of the above.
-In the actual program invpcation, vectors should be passed as space-separated lists
+In the actual program invocation, vectors should be passed as space-separated lists

 Objects of some types introduced in Wedge can also appear in the parameter description.
 These types include: